Wyntuition/jekyll-now/todo/02-work-internal.md

 Glenn represents himself well in client meetings.
 He always asks thought provoking questions in refinement and planning meetings in front of the client.
 He also does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective.

 #### Seth

-Appraisal, 1/2018
-- 3rd party feedback:
-    Pat Leong
-    Sean Killeen
-    Waleed Ershad
-    Sam Blissard
-    Joan Nelson
-    Starr Chen
-    Brent Fuller - in person, leads by example, takes up a variety of tasks includnig scrum master, DevOps, process improvement analyst, etc. He reliably delivered things on time, and communicated what was necessary.
-Wants to lead people?
-        - he knows the right thing to most effectively add value.
-He dives into the business domain, and bridges the tech/business gaps and prevents problems and reduces risk.

 - Promotion
     - Want to lead people?
 How to be manager without that?